Pay Attention and Move Better: Harnessing Attention for Interactive Motion Generation and Training-free Editing: Introduction

 \section{Introduction}

 Recently, text-driven human motion generation~\citep{text2action, temos, mdm, humantomato, momask, avatarclip, humanise, move} has attracted significant attention in the animation community for its great potential to benefit versatile downstream applications, such as games and embodied intelligence.
-As the generated motion quality in one inference might be unsatisfactory, interactive motion editing is valued as a crucial task in the community.
-To provide more interactive editing capabilities, previous works have tried to introduce some human-defined constraints into the editing framework, such as introducing a pre-defined trajectory for a controllable generation~\citep{omnicontrol,motionlcm,diffprior} \textit{or} key-frames for motion in-betweening~\citep{humanmac,tang2022real,robustbetweening}.
+As the generated motion quality in one inference might be misaligned with the users' intents, interactive motion editing plays a crucial role in the community by introducing humans into the loop of human-machine interaction.

+To this end, some attempts have been made to edit or control the generated motion by specifying sparse motion signals, like 3D joint trajectories~\citep{omnicontrol,motionlcm,diffprior} or motion clips~\citep{tang2022real,robustbetweening}.
 Despite such progress, the constraints introduced in these works are mainly in-modality (motion) constraints, which \textit{require laborious efforts in the real animation creation pipeline}.
 Such interaction fashions strongly restrict the involving humans in the loop of creation.
-In this work, we aim to explore a natural editing fashion of introducing out-of-modality signals, such as editing texts.
+In this work, we aim to develop a more user-friendly editing fashion of introducing out-of-modality signals, such as editing texts.
 For example, when generating a motion with the prompt ``\texttt{a man jumps}.'', we can control the height or times of the ``\texttt{jump}'' action via adjusting the importance weight of the word ``\texttt{jump}''.
-Alternatively, we can also \textit{in-place} replace the word ``\texttt{jump}'' into other actions specified by users.
-Moreover, in this work, we would like to equip the motion generation model with such abilities without re-training.
+Alternatively, we can also \textit{in-place} replace the word ``\texttt{jump}'' with other actions specified by users.
+The retrieval-based data annotation process of previous work~\citep{athanasiou2024motionfix} not only restricts the semantic editing applications, but also requires expendable labor.
+In contrast, in this work, we would like to equip the motion generation model with such abilities in a training-free style.